Local tropicalizations of splice type surface singularities: Splice diagrams, splice type systems and end-curves from rooted splice diagrams

-A planar embedding of $\Gamma_{\roottree}$ determines an ordering of the edges adjacent to a fixed node $v$ and pointing away from $\roottree$ (for example, by reading them from left to right).
-Once this order is fixed, by the Hamm determinant conditions, each group of equations $ (\hvi{v}{i}(\zu)=0)_{i=1}^{\valv{v}-2}$ becomes equivalent to a collection of $\wu{v}$-homogeneous binomial equations of degree $\wtuv{\roottree}{v}$ of the form
+A planar embedding of $\Gamma_{\roottree}$ determines an ordering of the edges adjacent to a fixed node $v$ that point away from $\roottree$ (for example, by reading them from left to right).
+Once this order is fixed, by the Hamm determinant conditions, each group of equations $ (\hvi{v}{i}(\zu)=0)_{i=1}^{\valv{v}-2}$ becomes equivalent to a collection of $\wu{v}$-homogeneous binomial equations of the form

 with all $a_{v,j}\neq 0$.
 The next statement summarizes the main properties of $\Ccurve_{\roottree}$ discussed in~\cite[Theorem 3.1]{NW 05bis}: